Ceja History, Family Crest & Coats of Arms

 The surname Ceja was first found in the year 1610, when the Cianciolo family moved from the city of Piazza to Messina.

-Important Dates for the Ceja family
+Early History of the Ceja family

 This web page shows only a small excerpt of our Ceja research.
 More information is included under the topic Early Ceja History in all our PDF Extended History products and printed products wherever possible.